clemence007/Rlearning/README.md

 Also, if you find any questions or mistakes in my notes, please write something in Issue or email me.
 Whatever you point out must be a treature for me!

-Maybe you find I'm Chinese from my name, so if you are curious about chinese culture or anything anout China, why not contact  me?
-I love introducing my country to people worldwide and communicating with others~ I sometimes update my reading blogs in manderin, and this is my website : http://www.xcqblog.com